Are you visiting France? Our French lessons for travellers in Paris can help you!

 - Practice your French in concrete, daily situations inside and outside the classroom with a native French teacher

-These French lessons in Paris are scheduled at your convenience.
+These French lessons for travellers in Paris or online are scheduled at your convenience.
 A private French tutor to your hotel or short-term housing for a minimum of 2 hours per appointment.

 You can even make the city of Paris your classroom!
 Walking all over the city while learning French and discovering the Parisian way of life is an efficient approach to improve your language skills: vocabulary, understanding, speaking, and accuracy.
 Through various language and culture activities, you will learn about the different and distinctive neighborhoods of Paris, meet locals, and absorb unique Parisian history.